 Boca Raton Sports Bars & Restaurants

 Lastly…sometimes you simply want to watch your favorite team play sitting at a local sports bar or your favorite watering hole.
 No worries!
 There are a variety of restaurants that embrace and make game days a ton of fun.
-Here are just a few for you to check out in Boca to watch your favorite teams play!
+Make sure to check to see who is open and what their guidelines are.

 Flanigan’s Seafood Bar and Grill – 45 Federal Highway

 Duffy’s Sports Grill – 21212 St. Andrews Blvd.

 Yard House – 201 Plaza Real Suite 1201